 - reasons to invest in silver

-- other things you should know as you embark upon your journey with this popular precious metal
+- other things you should know as you embark upon your journey with this popular metal

 Should You Invest in Silver?

 Silver enjoys a lot of media attention.
-It’s a popular precious metal found in everything from coins and jewelry to medicines and electronics.
+It’s a well-known and useful metal found in everything from coins and jewelry to medicines and electronics.
 Its uses as an industrial metal are almost endless.
 Silver is widely traded in precious metals exchanges.
-Its market price is something that investors keep track of minute by minute.
+Its market price (spot price) is something that investors keep track of minute by minute.

 The question is, “what about you?”
 Should you join the ranks of silver investors and buy silver for your investment portfolio?
 Is silver a good investment?

 Before hopping aboard the silver train, here are some essential questions you’ll want to answer, including:

 - Do you have money to invest in silver?
 It’s one of the lowest-priced precious metals, but investing in a lot of silver can add up quickly.

 - What are your investment goals?
 Are you looking for short-term flipping or long-term appreciation?

 - Where do you plan to store your silver?
 You can hold your physical silver in a personal vault, or you may choose offsite storage at a bank safety deposit box or bullion depository.

 - What will you do if silver prices suddenly rise?
 Drop?
 As with any investment, you should plan on when you will decide to buy more or sell some or all your holdings and what those buying and selling factors will look like.